soylentOrange/ePaper-Thingy/README.md

 * The favicon was prepared using [Favicon generator.
 For real](https://realfavicongenerator.net/).
 The icon that I use is from the [Pictogrammers' Material Design Icon Libray](https://pictogrammers.com/library/mdi/) and was designed by [Simran](https://pictogrammers.com/contributor/Simran-B/).
 * See the `WebsiteTask.cpp` on how to serve the images.
-* The favicon-images are taken from the data-folder, compressed and linked into the firmaware image.
+* The favicon-images are taken from the data-folder, compressed and linked into the firmware image.
 When you want to find out how to use them, have a look in the firmware.map (in `.pio/build/[your-env]`).
 * This project is using [TaskScheduler](https://github.com/arkhipenko/TaskScheduler) for cooperative multitasking.
 The `main.cpp` seems rather empty, everything that's interesting is happening in the individual tasks.